ministryofjustice/itpolicycontent/content/security/framework/moj-enterprise-access.md

 MOJ staff have a user account and one or more roles that correspond to their work.
 These enable access to the relevant MOJ IT systems, applications and information.

 Temporary use of an MOJ IT system might be permitted where a specific business need exists.
-An example would be to allow access for an external trainer who will be educating MOJ staff in a new application.
+An example is allowing access for an external trainer to educate MOJ staff in a new application.
 Temporary permissions are still subject to clearance checks and a Non-Disclosure Agreement (NDA).
-An MOJ senior manager must assume total responsibility for the actions undertaken by the temporary User while they are using MOJ IT systems using the temporary account.
+An MOJ senior manager must have responsibility for the temporary user's actions when they use MOJ IT systems.

 <a id="minimum-user-clearance-requirements"></a>

 #### Minimum user clearance requirements

 Most MOJ IT systems operate in a way that allows processing of protectively marked data.
-Users must have a sufficient [clearance level](https://intranet.justice.gov.uk/guidance/security/it-computer-security/security-clearance/) before they can be granted access rights.
+Users must have an appropriate [clearance level](https://intranet.justice.gov.uk/guidance/security/it-computer-security/security-clearance/) before they are granted access rights.
 The exact level depends on the type of access rights required, and the job role.

 In this guidance, access rights apply to three User account types.
 [Table 1](#table-1) provides a description for each type, and the minimum clearance required.